hoytech/lmdbxx/README.md

       mydb.put(txn, "some_key", lmdb::to_sv<uint64_t>(123456));

-Be aware that the above will do a temporary copy of the parameter.
+**NOTE:** The above will do a temporary copy of the parameter.
 You should ensure that you don't use the returned `string_view` outside of the current scope.

 Afterwards, you can `get` the value back out of the DB and extract the `uint64_t` with `from_sv`: